The 2016 Douglas County Master Plan Update is Now Underway

 The Douglas County Master Plan provides guidance on the location of different types of development in order to protect public health, safety, and welfare.
 The Master Plan includes eleven different elements such as Land Use, Housing, and Transportation, as well as a five-year action plan to address specific development and quality of life issues within the County.
 The current Douglas County Master Plan was first adopted in April 1996 and was last updated in 2011.
 At a joint workshop on February 9, 2016, the Board of Commissioners and the Planning Commission gave direction to staff.
 The minutes of the workshop are available here.

-The Douglas County Planning Commission and Board of Commissioners will hold public hearings on the Master Plan in early 2017.
+The draft County Profile Chapter is now available for public review and comment.
+The draft Master Plan Elements will be uploaded in the coming months.
+The Douglas County Planning Commission and Board of Commissioners will hold public hearings on the Master Plan in 2017.

 To submit your Comments and Suggestions on the Douglas County Master Plan, please contact Candace H. Stowell, AICP at 775- 580-7478 or via email.